-Social media is becoming more and more important when it comes to searching for jobs.
-Not only can you search for vacancies on social networks, but you can also easily be found and your social media accounts can be reviewed by recruiters at various stages of the hiring process.
-If your social media profile does not match your CV or shows you in a bad light, it can affect your chances of securing a job.
-And by social media profiles, we are not only talking about LinkedIn or Xing.
-You should also be thinking about Facebook and Instagram.
-Recruiters are increasingly looking at these two social networks because they provide a better overview of who a candidate is in their everyday life and what type of personality they have.
+If you are currently looking for a job in the Netherlands and your social media profile does not match your CV or your letter of motivation, it can affect your chances of securing a job.
+And by social media profiles, we are not only talking about LinkedIn or Xing, but also about Facebook and Instagram.
+Recruiters are increasingly looking at these social networks because they provide a better overview of who a candidate is in their everyday life and what type of personality they have.
 Here is some advice on how you can adjust your social media profile before embarking on a job search.

 Adjust your privacy settings

 Every social media application has privacy features.
 Take a close look at your privacy settings to see which content is public and which is limited only to your profile’s friends and followers.
-Closely review public content because this is what hiring managers or recruiters will be looking at when they review your Facebook and Instagram profiles.
+Closely review public content because this is what hiring managers or recruiters will be looking at before considering to invite you for an interview.

 It is wise to leave public images that portray you as a friendly and social person, and to avoid pictures in which you may seem intoxicated or pictures that could be interpreted as offensive.
 If you have photos that could give viewers who don’t know you a negative perception of you, make them visible only to close friends.